-VISEGRAD BLOG: Returning migrants but no COVID baby boom for emerging Europe
+Returning migrants but no COVID baby boom for emerging Europe | VISEGRAD BLOG

 While the impact of health and economic crises on fertility plans differs across countries, “it is always strong and negative,” it adds.

-It found that of the respondents planning to have a child back in January 2020, an overwhelming majority had decided either to postpone or abandon their plans altogether.
+It found that of the respondents planning to have a child back in January, an overwhelming majority had decided to either postpone or abandon their plans altogether.
 There were slightly higher percentages of people still planning to have a child in France and Germany (32.03% and 30.71% respectively) than in Italy (25.56%), Spain (21.17%) and the UK (23.04%), with the latter three countries worse hit by the pandemic.
-In Italy, which at the time the survey began was struggling with a massive outbreak in the north of the country, as many as 36.51% of respondents said they were abandoning their plans.
+In Italy, which at the time the survey began had by far the world's largest COVID-19 death toll, as many as 36.51% of respondents said they were abandoning their plans.

 While the study uses samples from five West European countries, and not any from emerging Europe, the response of young people planning families from those five countries gives hints as to how the situation may evolve further east too.